Number format rule

 Prefix and Postfix

-Prefixes and postfixes are fields you can set that will add text before or after a number.
-Perhaps you would like to prefix your number with "USD ", or perhaps postfix it by "(est.)".
-Use this setting to do that.
+Prefixes and postfixes are fields you can set to add text before or after a number.
+For example, you could prefix your number with "USD "or postfix it with "(est.)."

 Related

-See the Character style rule for adjusting formatting of text, including font, font color, bold, italic etc.
+See the Character style rule for adjusting text formatting, including font, font color, bold, italic, etc.